xioren/ImageGoblin/README.md

   etc...

-+ *instagram:* input an instagram page url or a username. this goblin will scrape the entire profile by default. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin. stories require the user to be logged in to instagram; pass the --login flag to do so. the number of posts to retrieve can also be specified with --posts n (n < 100). finally, if 'latest' or 'recent' are passed as the --mode argument, the program will only retrieve the main stories (if --login flag is used) and the six most recent posts. note, this is likely to get your account suspended.
++ *instagram:* input an instagram page url or a username. this goblin will scrape the entire profile by default. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin. stories require the user to be logged in to instagram; pass the --login flag to do so. the number of posts to retrieve can also be specified with --posts n (n < 100). finally, if 'latest' or 'recent' are passed as the --mode argument, the program will only retrieve the main stories (if logged in) and the six most recent posts. note, this is likely to get your account suspended. out of an abundance of caution it might be a good idea to use a random delay, especially when logged in. (note this will significantly increase amount of time to complete)

     *examples:*